peterbrook/assetjet/README.md

 # tripping-nemesis [code name]

-Tripping Nemesis is a showcase application to proof that Python is great choice for building production-level scientific applications.
+Tripping Nemesis is a showcase application to prove that Python is a great choice for building production-level scientific applications.

 Trippig Nemesis is also a demo of the following state-of-the-art libraries: